johnhany97/dental-clinic-system/README.md

 Assuming that's the case, simply run the file called Application.java

 ## Additional notes
 You could add the argument "dev" to the application when running it.
-This wilil re setup the database with dummy data.
+This will re setup the database with dummy data.